-Yes, even though the 4+1 program is ideally suited to students majoring in Mechanical Engineering or Industrial Engineering, those majoring in related fields, such as other engineering disciplines, physics, mathematics, kinesiology, etc., at one of the Five Colleges may also qualify.
-You should contact the 4+1 program director for potential consideration.
+Yes, even though the 4+1 program is ideally suited to students majoring in Mechanical Engineering or Industrial Engineering, those majoring in related fields, such as other engineering disciplines, physics, mathematics, kinesiology, etc., at one of the Five-Colleges may also apply.

 I have already completed my B.S. in Mechanical or Industrial Engineering.
 Can I sign up for the 4+1 program?

 No, this program is for current B.S. students.
 You can apply to the M.S. through the normal graduate school application process.

-I am currently pursuing / have completed my B.S. at a college or university other than the University of Massachusetts Amherst.
+I am currently pursuing / have completed my B.S. at one of the Five-Colleges other than the University of Massachusetts Amherst.
 I would like to do my M.S. at the University of Massachusetts Amherst.
 Can I sign up for the 4+1 program?

-Yes if you are enrolled in a related field, such as other engineering majors, physics, mathematics, kinesiology, etc. at one of the five-colleges.
+Yes if you are enrolled in a related field, such as other engineering majors, physics, mathematics, kinesiology, etc. at one of the Five-Colleges.
 Although the program is ideally suited to B.S. students in Mechanical and Industrial Engineering at the University of Massachusetts Amherst, it can work for other majors.
-You should contact the 4+1 program director for potential consideration.

 I have been admitted to the 4+1 program and I am in my senior year.
 The GPA for my B.S. degree is going to be below 3.5.
 Will I be admitted to the M.S. program?